 Your child will start first grade in school in the autumn.
-It is a thrilling moment, and we are eagerly looking forward to meeting the new first-graders.
-We want to offer all children highquality instruction, and want to make sure each child is acknowledged as an individual, without forgetting the importance of the group.
-Teaching at school emphasises the joy of learning, doing things together, experimenting and discovering new things.
+It is a thrilling moment, and we are eagerly looking forward to meet the new firstgraders.
+We want all children to experience the joy of learning and want to make sure each child is acknowledged as an individual, without forgetting the importance of the group.
+Doing things together, experimenting and discovering new things is emphasised in the instruction.

 In Helsinki, we offer all children a safe and inspiring learning path and versatile opportunities for education.
-In 2021 the age of compulsory education was extended to 18 years.
-The learning path starts in the early childhood education, and goes through to pre-primary and basic education.
+The learning path starts in the early childhood education, and goes through to preprimary and basic education.
 It then continues in upper secondary education as general upper secondary or vocational education.
 Learning is an important asset to us all, and in Helsinki, we invest in education.
 A first-grader has access to a wide range of support networks, and help is available for a child who needs special support.
 Children's feeling of safety arises from us adults showing our support and listening to a child.
 It is also important that children feel that schoolwork is a natural part of their everyday life.
-This is where the co-operation between the home and the school is important.
-The first step towards building that co-operation is taken in the parents' evenings aimed at the future first-graders' guardians.
+This is where the co-operation between the home and the school is emphasised.
+The first step towards building that cooperation is taken in the parents' evenings aimed at the future first-graders' guardians.
 Let's give the children a good start to school together.

-I wish all new schoolchildren and their families a good and safe school year 2022-2023!
+I wish all new schoolchildren and their families a good and safe school year 2023-2024!